someyob/VBand/README.md

 OZ1JHM http://www.oz1jhm.dk/content/hamradio-solutions-vband-interface for the inspiration and some helpful hints.

 I built and tested this on an Adafruit Feather RP2040, just because it was capable of running as an HID device, and I had it kicking around my parts bin with nothing better to do.
 It's very overpowered for this application, but so be it.
-You could probably also get this running on another RP2040 board, such as the Rasberry Pi Pico.
+You could probably also get this running on another RP2040 board, such as the Raspberry Pi Pico.

 It's a very trivial little program, as you will see from the src file.
 CircuitPython doesn't support interrupts in a straightforward way, so I abandoned attempts to get it working with interrupts.
 The polling method seems to work fine, but I'd be very appreciative if anyone finds any issues to let me know.